-In this course, we will work with the "ECHAM physics" mainly.
+In this course, we will work with the climate physics part of ICON that is very similar to the physics of ECHAM.
 A hydrostatic pressure is used in many of these equations mainly to calculate the air mass in a grid box.
 In order to provide a hydrostatic pressure, the hydrostatic equation is solved at each grid point and this pressure is then passed to the ECHAM physics.